One DnD 2025 Class and Subclass Tier List Breakdown

 Life

-3rd Level Spells (Level 5) – C- Tier – Revivify is a decent pickup since that frees up a prepared spell, but that’s not a particularly big deal.
+3rd Level Spells (Level 5) – C- Tier – Revivify is a decent pickup since that frees up a prepared spell, but that’s not a particularly big deal as the opportunity cost for taking Revivify was already very low.
+Mass Healing Word is unfortunately pretty bad so you’ll likely not be able to cast it often, but in the few scenarios you have multiple allies down, this could feel pretty good.

 Blessed Healer (Level 6) – D Tier – A little bit of healing for yourself when you use healing spells is nice, but it’s unlikely to really add up unless you are using all of your spell slots on healing.